Dietitian Services

 Can I claim dietitian services through my HSA?

-Yes, in recognized provinces.
-Because the expense qualifies under the Medical Expense Tax Credit in those provinces, it can be reimbursed through a Health Spending Account.
+Yes, in recognized provinces where the expense qualifies under the Medical Expense Tax Credit.

 Source